Frequently asked questions

 Registered Dietitians have the option to use the credentials RD or RDN according to personal preference.

-What health conditions can you help with?
+Which health conditions can you help with?

 As a Registered Dietitian covering this program, I have ample experience helping women with high cholesterol, high blood pressure, metabolic syndrome, pre-diabetes/diabetes, digestive issues, postpartum metabolic changes, perimenopause, and/or general nutrition and weight concerns.